A journey from north to south

 After Ruby, Nadia had a great time at Les Cartiers de Paris, (a tribute band to The Original Carter Family).
 The name is a word play on the Parisian arrondissements and the Carter name.
 Highly focused on being as close as possible to the original sound, she learned how to play the guitar (the Carter scratch and Sara’s old time backup style) and even played the autoharp (not for long).
 Her love for harmonies only grew thanks to singing with Steph, and Jordan’s eerie Maybelle sound, given by his perfect Scratch motivated her to learn how to accompany her singing on the guitar.
 Shortly after she left Les Cartiers, she got into full writing mode, finished her first originals and played her two first solo gigs in 2020.

-Nadia spent the lockdowns of 2020 and 2021 taking care of her daughter, learning guitar, writing more songs and working through a vocal transformation, guided by her wonderful vocal coach, Thomas Macfarlane.
-During this period, she found a dear friend and an inspiring coach in North Carolina based singer, songwriter, guitar and clawhammer banjo player Joe Newberry (Missouri Borderland, Singing as we Rise) and a musical partner in mandolinist, flutist and bass player Félix Masson (The Doblo Mountain Boys, Byzance Nord).
+Nadia spent the lockdowns of 2020 and 2021 taking care of her daughter, learning guitar, writing more songs and working through a vocal transformation, guided by her vocal coach, Thomas Macfarlane.
+During this period, she found a songwriting mentor in North Carolina based singer, songwriter, guitar and clawhammer banjo player Joe Newberry (Missouri Borderland, Singing as we Rise) and a musical partner in mandolinist, flutist and bass player Félix Masson (The Doblo Mountain Boys, Byzance Nord).